Marine Works

 Marine Construction Zone

-The MCZ will be implemented for an initial 12-month period from 1st November 2025, which may be extended at the discretion of the Harbour Master, subject to an ongoing review of Sizewell C construction programme.
+The MCZ was formally established on 1st February 2026 for an initial 12-month period.
+This may be extended at the discretion of the Harbour Master, subject to an ongoing review of Sizewell C construction programme.
 The coordinates of the MCZ are as follows:

 | Latitude | Longitude |